munificent/game-programming-patterns/book/update-method.markdown

 ^code skeleton

-As you can see, we pretty much just cut that chunk of code from the game loop earlier in the chapter and pasted it into `Skeleton`'s `update()` method.
+As you can see, we pretty much just cut that chunk of code from the game loop earlier in the chapter and pasted it into `Skeleton`&#8217;s `update()` method.
 The one minor difference is that `patrollingLeft_` has been made into a field instead of a local variable.
 That way its value sticks around between calls to `update()`.

 Let's do this again with the statue:

 ^code statue

-Again, most of the change is just moving code out of the game loop and into the class and renaming some stuff.
+Again, most of the change is just moving code from the game loop into the class and renaming some stuff.
 In this case, though, we've actually made the codebase simpler.
 In the original nasty imperative code, there were separate local variables for each statue's frame counter and rate of fire.

 <span name="uml"></span>
 <img src="images/update-method-uml.png"/>